Cro-Mags: Reunion and legal battle over name ownership (2008–2019)

+Cro-Mags today (2019–present)

-On June 28, 2019, Cro-Mags released their first new music in nineteen years, sharing three new songs "Don't Give In", "Drag You Under", and "No One's Victim", and toured in North America and Europe.
+On June 28, 2019, the Cro-Mags released their first new music in nineteen years, before a five-show string of performances opening for the Misfits, sharing three new songs "Don't Give In", "Drag You Under", and "No One's Victim", and toured in North America and Europe.
+The line-up consisted of Flanagan on bass and vocals, Abulurach on guitar, Rocky George on lead guitar and long time drummer Garry "G-Man" Sullivan on drums.

-Following the European tour, Cro-Mags released the digital single "From the Grave" that featured former Motörhead guitarist Phil Campbell on lead and slide guitar.
+At the end of 2019, they released "From the Grave" featuring former Motörhead guitarist Phil Campbell on lead and slide guitar.
 A three-song 7-inch EP of the same name was released on December 6, 2019, in various colors and have the tracks "PTSD" and "Between Wars" included.
 The band was set to perform with Body Count in New York City on March 15 at Webster Hall.
 The show was postponed due to the COVID-19 virus.
 The band decided to live stream a free performance from SIR studios, one of the first bands to do so during the pandemic.
 On March 31, 2020, the band offered a free download of the track, "The Final Test" and announced the June 19 release date of their first studio album in twenty years, In the Beginning.

-On September 2, the band premiered the video for "Between Wars", which features footage from the upcoming independent film of the same name starring Flanagan and The Sopranos star, Michael Imperioli, due to be released in 2020.
-As of July 2022, the film has not been released.

-In July 2022, Flanagan announced that Cro-Mags have been working on new material for their next album.
+In July 2022, Flanagan announced that the Cro-Mags were working on new material for their next album.